 Harmonization is the beating heart of a prelude.
-In the18th and 19th centuries, chord progressions form the groundwork of the preluding discipline.
-Such a chord progression can be worked out in advance or improvised at the moment.
-If there is such a thing as a 'map' that can serve for guidance, then the harmonized scale (also called the 'octave rule') is the most advisable.
+In the 18th and 19th centuries, chord progressions formed the groundwork of the preluding discipline.
+Such a chord progression could be worked out in advance or improvised in the moment.
+If there were such a thing as a 'map' that could guide the performer, then the harmonized scale (also called the 'rule of the octave') was the most advisable.

-Around 1840 the famous pianist and teacher at the Conservatoire National Supérieur de Musique de Paris Joseph Zimmermann (1785-1853) gave advice on the use of harmonic progressions for preluding.
-One of the most important progressions he described is the octave rule, of which he states in his publication Encyclopédie du Pianiste Compositeur (part III, p.
+Around 1840, Joseph Zimmermann (1785-1853), the famous pianist and teacher at the Conservatoire National Supérieur de Musique de Paris, gave advice on the use of harmonic progressions for preluding.
+One of the most important progressions he describes in his publication Encyclopédie du Pianiste Compositeur (part III, p.
 19) is the rule of the octave:

-We understand that by preluding we are not bound to make this scale heard in its entirety by going up and down, one can use fragments of it, and vary it in a thousand ways.
-When you have familiarized yourself with the octave rule, your fingers will have acquired an instinctive habit of bringing to each degree of the scale the right chord, which is a huge advantage.
+We understand that in preluding we are not bound to make this scale heard in its entirety by going up and down; one can use fragments of it, and vary it in a thousand ways.
+When you have familiarized yourself with the rule of the octave, your fingers will have acquired an instinctive habit of bringing to each degree of the scale the right chord, which is a huge advantage.

-Chord progressions such as the octave rule are in use throughout the 18th and 19th century.
-Carl Philip Emmanuel Bach (1714-1788) gives the following advice on harmonization of a 'vorspiel' (introduction or prelude) in his book Versuch über die wahre Art das Clavier zu spielen (page 327-328):
+Chord progressions such as the rule of the octave were in use throughout the 18th and 19th centuries.
+Carl Philip Emmanuel Bach (1714-1788) gives the following advice on harmonization of a vorspiel (introduction or prelude) in his book Versuch über die wahre Art das Clavier zu spielen (p.
+327-328):

-Following are the briefest and most natural means of which a keyboard player, which even keyboard players with few skills can use to play, is this: to play out of the ascending and descending scale of the prescribed key, with a variety of figured bass signatures (a), interpolate a few halfsteps (b), arrange a scale in or out of its normal sequence (c), and perform the resultant progressions in broken or sustained style at a suitable pace.
-A tonic organ point is convenient for establishing the tonality ant the beginning and end (d).
-The dominant organ point can also be introduced effectively before the close (e).
+The shortest and most natural approach, which can also be used by keyboard players with few skills in playing introductions, is as follows: One builds a foundation based on the ascending and descending scale of the prescribed key with a variety of figured bass signatures (a), by interpolating a few half steps (b), by arranging the scale in or out of its normal sequence (c), and performs the result in broken or sustained style at a suitable pace.
+A tonic organ point is convenient for establishing the tonality at the beginning and end (d).
+The dominant organ point can also be introduced effectively before the final chord (e).

-In his publication The Art Of Preluding the Austrian pianist, composer and teacher Carl Czerny (1791-1857) considers a progression of two chords already as a prelude, but in e next step his examples of basic progressions explore a longer series of chords.
+In his publication The Art Of Preluding the Austrian pianist, composer and teacher Carl Czerny (1791-1857) considers the basic cadenza as the shortest prelude, but on the next page, he gives examples of chord progressions that are extended to six or more chords.

-Studying commonly used chord progressions like the rule of the octave provides two useful universal progressions that can serve as a starting point: one showing an upward motion and another a downward motion.
-Transposing these progressions to other keys, and combining them with explorations (see platform 'explorations') can be a first big step towards preluding in a historical context.
-These progressions can be expanded, changed and personalized according to the pianist's choice.
+Studying commonly used chord progressions like the rule of the octave provides two useful universal progressions that can serve as a starting point for preluding: one showing an upward motion and another a downward motion.
+Transposing these progressions to other keys and applying the exploration techniques (see section 'explorations') can be a first big step towards preluding in a historical context.
+These progressions can be expanded, changed and personalized according to the pianist's preferences.

 upward and downward motion

-A third chord progression, here called circular motion, can often be found as the middle part of a prelude.
-These different versions of the circular motion are taken from Cours de Composition Musicale written by the famous composition teacher Anton Reicha (1770-1836).
+Different versions of the circular motion below can be found in Cours de Composition Musicale written by the famous composition teacher Anton Reicha (1770-1836).